astrolytics-io/nucleus-analytics/README.md

 Nucleus.enableTracking()
 ```

-This change won't persist after restarts so you have to handle this logic.
+This change won't persist after restarts so you have to handle the saving of the settings.

 You can also supply a `disableTracking: true` option to the module on start if you want to directly prevent tracking.